 Satisfactory academic progress is measured at the end of each academic year through three components: quantitative measure, qualitative measure, and maximum time frame.
 For quantitative measurement, satisfactory academic progress will be measured by dividing the number of courses successfully completed by the number of courses attempted.
 Attempted courses include all withdrawals, incompletes, and failures.
-Students must successfully complete the following percentage of courses attempted:
+All students must successfully complete 60% of all attempted courses.